hindutva/hindutva.github.io/rivals/abe-disease/philosophy.md

 ## Counter religious nature
 - Abrahamisms = "Prophetic desert cults with replacement theology, where a later iteration abnegates the previous one.
 Mo's genius is to seal the possibility by declaring himself to be final."

+### Normative inversion
+- Assmann used the term "normative inversion" to suggest that some aspects of Judaism were formulated in direct reaction to Egyptian practices and theology.

 ## Restrictions on worship
 See [worship-restrictions](../worship-restrictions/) page.